 With the enactment of GDPR and CCPA, data privacy has emerged as one of the most important compliance issues of our times.
-New regulations are being considered in multiple states; it’s no longer a topic that can be ignored.
+With new regulations being considered in multiple states, it’s no longer a topic that can be ignored.

 The importance of data privacy

-The average expected cost of non-compliance is $14.82M, 2.7X the cost of compliance.
+The average expected cost of non-compliance is $14.82M, 2.7 times more than the cost of compliance.
 4